innovint/djangocon-2025-mutable-event-sourcing/README.md

 This project demonstrates how our team at InnoVint has used the Django ORM to implement a mutable event sourcing system.

-The domain concepts here are simplified for the sake of brevity and to focus on the ideas of the event sourcing system.
+The domain concepts and some technical implementations here are simplified for the sake of brevity and to focus on the ideas of the event sourcing system.

+If there are any questions about the project, please use the "Discussions" feature to reach out.

 ## Running the Project